STATUS: Third Public Consultation Closed

-FSC US welcomes your participation in the third public consultation of the supplementary certification requirements for lands managed by the US Forest Service
+FSC US welcomes your participation in the third and final public consultation of the (“forest tested”) drafts of supplementary certification requirements for lands managed by the US Forest Service.

 To date, FSC certification of US Forest Service lands has not been possible due to an agreement among stakeholders that additional requirements to the FSC standard were needed to capture the unique conditions associated with National Forests, including ownership, history, mandate and resource management objectives.